Advice Independent Living

 Tackle the Easy Stuff First

 To build confidence, begin with the simpler tasks.
-Sort through items that don’t carry emotional weight, such as:
+Sort through items that do not carry emotional weight, such as:

-By starting with these easier categories, you’ll gain momentum and feel empowered to continue.
-Once you’ve successfully cleared the clutter in these areas, you’ll be ready to tackle more sentimental items.
+By starting with these easier categories, you will gain momentum and feel empowered to continue.
+Once you successfully clear the clutter in these areas, you will be ready to tackle more sentimental items.

 How to Decide What to Keep: The 3 Key Questions